 My 1972 Fender Twin Reverb

 IntroductionGod gave me this wonderful amp while I was stationed in South Korea.
 Cost me only $300 used.
 It had been modified with Celestion Modern Lead speakers.
-I later had the Celestion Classic Lead speakers installed.
+I replaced these with Celestion Classic Lead speakers.
 Click the picture above for a bigger picture.

 Just How Loud Is It?This baby has two 12" speakers and (if I can believe what I see on the internet) it's 85 watts.
 Now that sounds small, until you realize that it's a tube amp.
 I was told once, for example, that at master volume 7 I was heard above everything in our church auditorium, from behind a wall on the platform!
 And it was the sound tech on the other side of the auditorium that wasn't happy!

 But the tone is what I like.
 It has vibrato and spring reverb, both of which sound great.
 But it's one of the cleanest sounding, if not the cleanest sounding, tube amps I've ever heard!
 I run my Fender Lite Ash Stratocaster and Fender Showmaster FAT HH into it, as well as my Boss ME-50, and it has plenty of power for my uses.